phalcon/documentation/docs/tutorial-vokuro.md

 ## Vökuró
 [Vökuró][github_vokuro] is a sample application, showcasing a typical web application written in Phalcon.
 This application focuses on:
-- User Login (security)
+- User Login (security.md)
-- User Signup (security)
+- User Signup (security.md)
 - User Permissions
 - User management

-!!! info "NOTE"

-    You can use Vökuró as a starting point for your application and enhance it further to meet your needs.
-By no means this is a perfect application, and it does not fit all needs.
+> **NOTE**: You can use Vökuró as a starting point for your application and enhance it further to meet your needs.
+By no means this is a perfect application and it does not fit all needs.

-!!! warning "NOTE"
+{: .alert .alert-info }

-    This tutorial assumes that you are familiar with the concepts of the Model View Controller design pattern. (see References at the end of this tutorial)
+> **NOTE**: This tutorial assumes that you are familiar with the concepts of the Model View Controller design pattern. (see References at the end of this tutorial)

-!!! warning "NOTE"
+{: .alert .alert-warning }

-    Note the code below has been formatted to increase readability
+> **NOTE**: Note the code below has been formatted to increase readability {: .alert .alert-warning }

 ## Installation
 ### Downloading